vehicle-lang/vehicle/doc/source/verification.rst

 .. code-block:: bash

+   vehicle check \
-   vehicle check --proofCache /my/project/spec.vclp
+    --proofCache /my/project/spec.vclp

-Vehicle will read the proof cache, and use its contents to find and rehash the networks and datasets used in the verification of the specification.
+Vehicle will read the proof cache, and use its contents to find and rehash the networks and datasets that were used during the original verification of the specification.
 If the new hashes match those stored in the proof cache then the check passes, otherwise the check command will exit with an error.